jotaefepinho/online-store/README.md

 The project will include:
 - A homepage that displays a banner and product information. &check;
 - A products section with a grid layout, showcasing available vinyls. &check;
-- Persistent shopping cart using local storage.
+- Persistent shopping cart using local storage. &check;
-- User registration and authentication (login/logout), with two types of users: Admins and Clients.
+- User registration and authentication (login/logout), with two types of users: Admins and Clients. &check;
-- Product/services records include, at least: name, id, photo, description, price, quantity (in stock), and quantity sold.
+- Product/services records include, at least: name, id, photo, description, price, quantity (in stock), and quantity sold. &check;
 - Selling Products: Products are selected, their quantity chosen, and are included in a cart.
-Products are purchased using a credit card number (any number is accepted by the system).
+Products are purchased using a credit card number (any number is accepted by the system). &check;
 - Product/Service Management: Administrators can create/update/read/delete (crud) new products and services.
-For example, they can change the stock quantity.
+For example, they can change the stock quantity. &check;
 - Your functionality: Create a functionality that is specific to your application. &check;
 - Responsive design for various screen sizes (desktop, tablet, mobile). &check;

 **Additional requirements** we might be able to implement:
-- Product search and filter functionality.
+- Product search and filter functionality. &check;

 ---